Aperture Desk Job

 Aperture Desk Job is a 2022 action game developed and published by Valve.
 Set in Aperture Science of the Portal games, the player controls a character who inspects products while in front of a desk with a monitor that resembles the Steam Deck console, and while being aided by an artificial intelligence (AI) core.
 J. K. Simmons reprises his role as Cave Johnson while Nate Bargatze voices Grady, the AI core.

 The game was designed to showcase the features and controls of the Steam Deck, and was released on Steam on March 1, 2022.
 Valve also made the game playable on Windows with a requirement to own a game controller.
 The game received praise for its story and sense of humor, and its demonstration of the controls of the handheld.

 Gameplay

-The player character controls a desk that represents the looks of the Steam Deck.
+The player character controls a desk that represents the look of the Steam Deck.

 Aperture Desk Job is an action game in which the player controls a character that is employed at Aperture Science, a fictional company in the Portal series.
 The gameplay consists of product inspection aided by Grady, an artificial intelligence (AI) core with similar characteristics to those maintenance cores in the earlier Portal games.

 Most of the game takes place in front of a desk with a monitor as an in-world representation of the Steam Deck console.
 A few different scenarios are used to test different functions of the controls, such as using a microphone, a shooting segment making use of gyroscopic control, or a situation where the player must write their name making use of the Steam Deck's touchscreen.
 The game can be completed in approximately 30 minutes.